diedsmiling/material-ui-markdown-editor/README.md

   <Example />,
   document.getElementById('root')
 )
 ```

 *PS*:
-This [README.md](https://github.com/diedsmiling/material-ui-markdown-editor/blob/master/README.md) was written with this editor :D
+This [README.md](https://github.com/diedsmiling/material-ui-markdown-editor/blob/master/README.md) was written with this editor :new_moon_with_face: